thebithead/nuodb-operator/README.md

 Create a Kubernetes cluster and connect to the cluster.
 In our verification tests, we regularly verify the samples workloads outlined on this page using the following minimal configuration:
-* 5 nodes, each with with 2 CPUs and 16 GB of RAM
+* 4 worker nodes, each with with 4 CPUs and 16 GB of RAM (e.g. AWS m5.xlarge instance type)
 * 5 GB disk for Admin pods
 * 20 GB disk for Storage Manager(SM) pods